 To present a candidate to the PPU program, thesis advisors must hold an HDR (Habilitation à Diriger les Recherches) diploma.
-If there are multiple scientists holding an HDR in a host laboratory, each one can propose a project and submit an application with a prospective Ph.D. candidate.
+If there are multiple scientists holding an HDR in a host laboratory, each one can propose one project and submit one application with one prospective Ph.D. candidate (joint application).

 With which universities must the research group be affiliated?

-To participate in the Pasteur - Paris University International Doctoral program, a prospective host laboratory must be affiliated with a Doctoral School of one of the three partner Universities of the program: Université Paris Descartes, Université Paris Diderot and Université Pierre et Marie Curie.
+To participate in the Pasteur - Paris University International Doctoral program, a host laboratory must be affiliated with a Doctoral School of one of the three partner Universities of the program: Université de Paris, Sorbonne Université, and Université Paris Saclay.

 Can an advisor that already has a Ph.D. student in the program present another candidate for the following application period?

-No advisor may have more than one Ph.D. student in the program.
+No advisor may have more than one Ph.D. student within the program.

-What information should be contained in the host laboratory recommendation letter?
+What information should be contained in the host laboratory introduction letter?